Your Home, in a Suitcase

 ix.
 Ethnic wear to wear during festivals.

 x.
-Formals are not absolutely required in the first year.
+Formals are not absolutely required in the first semester.
 Some put off bringing these till the teaching break.
+They are primarily used during photoshoots or other club events.

 You need not bring any books you have at home.
-A ‘Halliday-Resnick-Krane’, will do at most.
-You will be receiving lecture notes from the faculty and that suffices for the most part.
+You will be receiving lecture notes from the faculty and that suffices for the most part and several books can be found at the library.
 However, do bring along your tuition notes and exercise books.
 A large part of the syllabus will be overlapping with your school’s curriculum, and you may appreciate the familiarity of your notes.
 You may choose to buy some books from Manipal, information for which is mentioned in the ‘Buy from Manipal’ section.
 For new notebooks, it’s better to buy them from Manipal itself to save space and weight.

 For your room